 Reference: IEC/EN 61000-4-2

 Every electronic device produces electromagnetic radiation, which could interact with other equipment.
 We measure and analyze the amplitude and frequency of the radiation sent out by our devices using a special receiver (spectrum analyzer) and an antenna.
-This measurement and analysis is conducted in a certified contract laboratory, as a shielded and anechoic chamber must be used to lock out all external influences during these measurements.
+This measurement and analysis are conducted in a certified contract laboratory, as a shielded and anechoic chamber must be used to lock out all external influences during these measurements.

 Reference: CISPR 16-2-3, MIL-461F, FCC 47 15B